 When you're thinking about relationships, always be thinking about how can you help the other person.

 When you do that, they're so much more likely to help you.
 And that can just, by nurturing that one relationship can expand into many more people seeing your art.

 Get Your Art Noticed Category #4: Events

 The most obvious event here is an art show.
-Where are perhaps the local art fairs or the local art markets, or is there a group show anywhere near you that is asking for artists to submit?
-Usually these types of events are fun, party, lots of eyeballs.
+Where are the local art fairs or the local art markets?
+Is there a group show anywhere near you that is asking for artists to submit?
+Usually these types of events are fun parties with lots of eyeballs.

-It could be a fundraiser where you are asked to donate artwork or to get a percentage of whatever sales in that.
+It could be a fundraiser where you are asked to donate artwork or to get a percentage of sales.

-It could be a charity event that you are asked to either donate a piece of art or give a certain percentage of an art sale to a certain charity, which is really great because you can align with charities that you really love and that you feel passionate about and help make some money for them as well.
-Oftentimes you don't end up making that much money from the sale of those pieces of art, but you get in front of more eyeballs of people who care about what you care about.
-And a lot of times result in things like commissions.
+It could be a charity event that you are asked to either donate a piece of art or give a certain percentage of an art sale to a certain charity.
+This is great because you can align with charities that you love and feel passionate about, and help make some money for them as well.
+Oftentimes you don't end up making much money from the sale of those pieces of art, but you get in front of more eyeballs of people who care about what you care about.
+Many times these result in things like commissions.